cloudfoundry/docs-bosh/content/blobstore-ca-rotation.md

 ### Step 4: Recreate all VMs, for each deployment. {: #step-4}

-Recreating all VMs will remove the old CA from each.
+Recreating all the VMs will remove the old CA from them.
+The usual way to do this is:

 ```shell
 $ bosh -d deployment-name recreate
 ```

+Other BOSH commands can be used to recreate the VMs, while others will restart the VMs without recreating them.
+Please take note of the remarks below.

-#### Commands that will reset blobstore configuration on deployed VM
+#### Commands that will reset the blobstore configuration on the deployed VMs
   - stop hard and start VMs
 ```
 $ bosh -d deployment-name stop --hard